- Lena Hill was promoted from Dean of the College to Provost on July 1, 2021.

 - Teaching Evaluations: Bias in teaching evaluations can be a barrier to an equitable tenure and promotion process.
 Research has demonstrated bias based on gender and race in student evaluations, with variation across departmental instruments also causing inequities.
 The University Committee on Teaching Evaluations is studying best practices to bring recommendations to the faculty for improving our teaching evaluation processes.

-- The Harte Center for Teaching and Learning: Scheduled to open in Fall 2021, the state-of-the-art Harte Center will serve two primary functions: supporting faculty development towards becoming ever better teachers through workshops, experimental classrooms, presentations, practice space, and uses of new technology and techniques in teaching; and supporting an increasingly diverse student body through tutoring expertise, a writing and communication center, executive function support, group and individual learning sessions, and uses of new technologies for learning.
+- The Harte Center for Teaching and Learning: Opened in Fall 2021, the state-of-the-art Harte Center serves two primary functions: supporting faculty development towards becoming ever-better teachers through workshops, experimental classrooms, presentations, practice space, and uses of new technology and techniques in teaching; and supporting an increasingly diverse student body through tutoring expertise, a writing and communication center, executive function support, group and individual learning sessions, and uses of new technologies for learning.
 Every academic undergraduate department and program has developed a DEI initiative.

 Curricular and Co-Curricular Programs

-- The School of Law launched a new clinic focusing on Civil Rights and Racial Justice.
-Professor Carla Laroche will join the faculty in the fall to lead the clinic, which will initially focus on housing and employment cases.
+- The School of Law launched a new clinic focusing on Civil Rights and Racial Justice in 2021.
+Professor Carla Laroche leads the clinic, whose initial focus is on housing and employment cases.

 - Law, Justice, and Society: In 2019, the university created a new program in Law, Justice, and Society, an interdisciplinary approach to legal studies that draws from faculty and resources in all three schools at Washington and Lee.
 The program offers coursework and an undergraduate minor.